 Omar Mahmoud is a market researcher with 35 years of experience in multinational corporations and international organizations.
 He held global, regional, and local positions and worked on several global brands including Pringles, Pampers, Pantene, Ariel, Oil Of Olay, Ovomaltine, Isostar, Voltaren, and UNICEF.
 His areas of expertise include branding, innovation, insights, advertising research, concept development, and behavioural economics.

 Omar taught Market Research, Marketing, and Business Thinking at The International University in Geneva.
 He is a regular speaker at universities, business schools, and international conferences and his publications include articles and award-winning papers on marketing, market research, and decision making.
 He is a co-author, with Bernard Ross, of Change for Good: Using Behavioural Economics for a Better World, 2018.

 And a super bonus …

-Everyone who attends the seminar will receive a FREE copy of, Change for Better, the groundbreaking new book assembled by the editors and authors.
+Everyone who attends the seminar will be able to buy a half-price copy of Change for Better, the groundbreaking new book assembled by the editors and authors.
 This is the book that Rory Sutherland, behavioural guru, called “terrific” and praised as “packed with insights, ideas and inspiration.”
 Find out more about 17 extraordinary real-world experiments designed to deliver more funds for good causes- covering raising funds for humanitarian action, zoos, human rights, feminist campaigns, theatre and museums, anti –poverty work, hospices and more.

-Normally the book is £24.99.But for those attending the online seminar it’s completely free.
-Register now to ensure you have a place in this year is sure to sell-out event.
+Normally the book is £24.99, but for those attending the online masterclass there’s a free electronic version and a half price offer on the actual book (+postage).
+Register now to ensure you have a place at this year’s event that is sure to sell out.